 Physical science course which examines major aspects of the marine environment.
-Topics include the origin of the oceans, plate tectonics, seafloor features, seawater properties, ocean subjects.

-seatloor teatures, seawater properties, ocean climate, currents, waves, tides, coastal landforms, marine ecology, pollution, and resources.
+Topics include the origin of the oceans, plate tectonics, seafloor features, seawater properties, ocean climate, currents, waves, tides, coastal landforms, marine ecology, pollution, and resources.
 The history and development of oceanography and the present and future importance of the oceans are also discussed.
+AA/AS GE, CSU, CSU GE, IGETC, UC oceanographic Hands-on laboratory experience to accompany and augment OCEA 112.
+Includes laboratory and field investigations of the marine environment emphasizing the geological, chemical, physical and biological aspects of the ocean.